The Basics on Water Quality of Harvested Rainwater

 Chlorine & Bacteria

 Rainwater harvesting just came from Nature’s big distiller in the sky!
-After go through the rainwater harvesting system process, the water is sent through a simple filtration panel that includes an ultraviolet light system that eliminates any possible bacteria without the use of chlorine.
+After going through the rainwater harvesting system process, the water is sent through a simple filtration panel that includes an ultraviolet light system that eliminates any possible bacteria without the use of chlorine.